SpikeHD/node-scoresaber/README.md

 # Description

-`node-scoresaber` is an asynchronous class-based API wrapper for [scoresaber.com](https://new.scoresaber.com/) written in Javascript using `axios`.
+`node-scoresaber` is an asynchronous function-based API wrapper for [scoresaber.com](https://new.scoresaber.com/) written in Javascript using `axios`.
 It supports viewing player stats, ranked request lists and request details, player searching, ~~and song leaderboards and details~~.

 # Installation